 If your landing page is part of a PPC campaign, the wording you use should be clearly relevant to the text on your ad.
 This will not only maximise your conversion rate, it will also improve your ad’s quality score which means you gain more impressions and pay less per click.

 Relevance on its own is not enough.
 Your visitor has to be convinced that obeying your CTA is the best course of action for them.
 For this, you need to create a strong value proposition.

 First, you need to understand what your offer actually is.
 This means sitting down with the product manager and making sure you are aware of every feature and benefit of the product or service you are asking people to buy or subscribe to.

 Next, write down every feature and benefit in a list and arrange them in priority order.
-When writing the copy for your landing page you should highlight the most important benefits immediately by including them in headings, subheadings, bullet points and in the first few lines of your sentences.
+When thinking how to write landing page copy you should highlight the most important benefits immediately by including them in headings, subheadings, bullet points and in the first few lines of your sentences.
 If you have already created a customer persona, you will have an advantage as you will know what motivates your customers and what might stop them from taking the action you expect.

 The most important benefits of all should be rewarded by a prime place in your page title.
 Rather than being clever or arty, go for clear, specific wording (e.g. ‘Increase productivity by 40% with our free desk organiser’)